markatk/CalDAV.NET/README.md

 ## Description

 Asynchronous CalDAV .NET client library build on .NET Standard.
+Heavily influenced by [WebDAVClient](https://github.com/skazantsev/WebDavClient) but was not able to use it because of different request methods required by CalDAV.

 ## Installation